Philadelphia Officials Identify Firefighter Killed, 5 Others Injured After Building Collapses In Fairhill

 Police also identified the four other firefighters and an L&I employee injured during the incident.

-Video obtained by CBS3 showed first responders saluting Williamson as his body was transported from the medical examiner’s office.
+Video below shows first responders saluting Williamson as his body was transported from the medical examiner’s office.

 The building had caught fire just before 2 a.m.
 Saturday, Murphy said.
 The fire had been put out, but then the building, a pizzeria located at the intersection of West Indiana and North 3rd Street, collapsed at 3:24 a.m.